 The court granted the motion to dismiss, finding that the debtors’ business likely violates a provision of the CSA that makes it an offense to knowingly “manufacture…any equipment…which may be used to manufacture a controlled substance.”
 21 U.S.C. § 843(a)(7).
 The court noted that “[b]ut for the marijuana issue, this would be a relatively run-of-the-mill Chapter 11 proceeding.”
 WTG, order at 27-28.

 Business attorney James G. Schwartz has advocated on behalf of businesses and business owners in the Bay Area for more than forty years in both litigation and transactional matters.
-Please contact us online or at (925) 463-1073 today to schedule a free and confidential consultation with a member of our knowledgeable and skilled team.
+Please contact us online or at (925) 463-1073 today to schedule an initial confidential consultation with a member of our knowledgeable and skilled team.

 More Blog Posts: